-Starting a charcoal grill is actually a simple task.
-I find the easiest way is to use a charcoal chimney.
-No need for petroleum based fire starters here.
+It’s not uncommon to wonder how to light a charcoal grill when you’re just starting out, but it’s actually a simple task.
+I find the easiest way to start a charcoal grill is to use a charcoal chimney.
+No need for petroleum-based fire starters like lighter fluid here.
 Clean, cheap and efficient is the way to go.
 We will explain in detail our three favorite and safe ways to start a charcoal grill and also cover the methods you want to avoid.

 Basic Requirements of Starting a Charcoal Grill